luisaveiro/localhost-databases/README.md

 #### <a id="config-surrealdb"></a> <ins>Configuring SurrealDB</ins>

-[SurrealDB](https://surrealdb.com/), is an innovative NewSQL cloud database, suitable for serverless applications, jamstack applications, single-page applications, and traditional applications.
+[SurrealDB](https://surrealdb.com/), is an innovative NewSQL cloud database suitable for serverless, jamstack, single-page, and traditional applications.

 ##### **Environment Variables**

-SurrealDB Docker Compose file uses the follow variables from the DotEnv file.
+The SurrealDB Docker Compose file uses the follow variables from the DotEnv file.

 ```ini
 #--------------------------------------------------------------------------